Koyama-Tsubasa/VLSI_System_Design/Final_project/README.md

 This technique plays an important role in a wide range of applications such as image restoration, visual tracking, image registration, image segmentation, where obtaining the original image content is crucial for strong performance.

 ---
-* source_code includes what we used in this project.
+* source_code includes what we used in this project
 * spec includes the spec of previous works